camlee/power-meter/esp32-viewe/docs/TIME_AND_HISTORY.md

 unexplained downtime fits the selected graph bucket.
 Reserved session-zero Demo fixtures have separate fixed-anchor metadata.

+On a reset that preserves the ESP32 RTC timebase, a plausible retained system clock plus evidence of a previously persisted anchor creates an RTC-sourced anchor for the new session before networking starts.
+Power-on and unknown reset reasons never use retained time.
+A later browser or NTP sample can replace the RTC anchor when it is materially more precise.

-Rolling ranges remain useful before wall time is known: they use the current boot's exact monotonic timeline, show relative labels, and do not include older sessions whose intervening downtime is unknown.
+Rolling ranges remain useful before wall time is known: they use the current boot's exact monotonic timeline and show relative labels.
+Usage queries place otherwise unresolved older sessions ephemerally with a one-minute gap between retained session extents, mark those intervals as assumed, and never write that placement to history or the anchor ledger.
 The unanchored Usage selector offers Last 1 Hour, Last 6 Hours, Last 24 Hours, Last 2 Days, Last Week, and Since Boot.
 Once wall time is available, those rolling ranges can span resolved sessions and Today, Yesterday, and All History replace Since Boot.
+Calendar views and energy cycles remain strict and never consume assumed placements.
 Calendar views use a persisted fixed UTC offset.
 Full timezone/DST rules remain future work.

 Last 1 Hour uses the stored one-minute precision.
 Last 6 Hours uses ten-minute buckets; longer ranges use progressively wider buckets to keep the chart and